Questfall/docs/mining/crafting.md

 ### Item weight

-The item's weight, amount of essence it contains, and tier and level are directly correlated.
+The item's **weight**, amount of **essence it contains**, and **tier and level** are directly **correlated**.
 The heavier the item the more essence is needed for upgrading it.
 By disassembling an item user gets a percentage of the essence it contains.
 For more details see the [essence balance](character.md)

-Essence is a highly valued resource as in addition to crafting it is needed to equip and unequip clothing and spell books and it can’t be bought or traded.
+Essence is a highly valued resource as in addition to crafting it is needed to equip and unequip clothing and it can’t be bought or traded.

-The crafting efficiency can be increased by adding points to the crafting attribute.
+The crafting efficiency can be increased by adding points to the **crafting attribute**.

 ### Item Crafting